Christopher II of Denmark

 Christopher II (Christoffer 2.; 29 September 1276 – 2 August 1332) was King of Denmark from 1320 to 1326 and again from 1329 until his death.
-He was a younger son of Eric V. His name is connected with national disaster, as his rule ended in an almost total dissolution of the Danish state.
+He was a younger son of Eric V. His name is connected with national disaster, as his rule ended in a near-total dissolution of the Danish state.

 Biography

 Being the brother of King Eric VI who reigned from 1286 until 1319, Christopher was a possible heir to the throne.
 As a young man with the title of Duke of Estonia, he supported the politics of his brother.
 Among other things he arrested Archbishop Jens Grand in 1294.
 But later on he joined the opposition and went into exile at the death of Eric in 1319.